Waorani women in their ancestral territory, Ecuadorian Amazon.Amazon Frontlines, with permission

 Waorani leader Nemonte Nenquimo and Amazon Frontlines Founder Mitch Anderson, with their daughter Daime, stand alongside a toxic waste pit of crude oil in the northern Ecuadorian Amazon near the city of Lago Agrio.
 Amazon Frontlines, with permission

 To accomplish this ambitious goal, we need to listen to, support, and ultimately build with Indigenous peoples of the Amazon—the people closest to the land, and support the youth to become future leaders who will make the important decisions for the future.
 As Anderson says, “We must have the courage to listen.”

 While the Indigenous Amazonians should be on the forefront of deciding the future of the Amazon, they can't accomplish their goals without the help and support of the outside world.

 Amazon Frontlines and Ceibo Alliance are building global allies for their legal battles over the destruction of their lands and rights.
 The alliance is composed of a diverse group of Indigenous activists, human rights lawyers, environmental activists, forestry specialists, environmental health scientists, filmmakers, journalists, anthropologists, and farmers, along with people from around the globe who want to contribute to saving the rainforest and the climate for our collective future.

 To learn more about the Who Should Decide Campaign, please visit https://give.amazonfrontlines.org/campaign/who-should-decide-the-future-of-the-amazon/c373466

 Field Production: Fabian Guiquita, Josefina Paushi, Nixon Andy, Nico Kingman

 *Over the coming months, the Amazon Frontlines & Ceibo YouTube channels will also become important platforms for the exhibition and screening of films by youth--an exciting work in progress.

-About Amazon Frontlines' and Ceibo Alliance's big win in 2018:
+Read about Amazon Frontlines' and Ceibo Alliance's big win in 2022: